Cineplex Entertainment: Virtual reality

-In November 2017, an IMAX VR centre opened at Scotiabank Theatre Toronto, as IMAX VR's first location in Canada.
+In November 2017, an IMAX VR centre opened at Scotiabank Theatre Toronto as IMAX VR's first location in Canada.
 The following month, a D-Box VR experience launched at the Ottawa location.
 The IMAX VR centre closed in 2019, as part of the discontinuation of the IMAX VR pilot project.

 In July 2018, after having opened such an attraction at The Rec Room at Roundhouse Park, Cineplex Entertainment announced that it had reached an agreement to be the exclusive Canadian franchisee of The Void — a chain of mixed reality entertainment attractions.

 On September 13, 2018, Cineplex announced that it would acquire a stake in VRStudios—a Seattle-based provider of virtual reality installations, and utilize its equipment for as many as 40 VR centres across the country.

 Scene+

 Launched in 2007, Scene+ is an entertainment rewards program jointly owned by Scotiabank and Cineplex Entertainment.

 Food and beverages

 Cineplex has an Outtakes (Restoplex) restaurant in many of its theatres, some which replace previous restaurant partners (Burger King, KFC Express, Pizza Pizza/Pizza 73, Pizza Hut Express, Taco Bell Express and New York Fries) and others which introduce restaurants at locations which did not previously feature one.
 VIP Cinemas and some Xscape locations feature a licensed lounge with more premium offerings compared to Outtakes.

 Poptopia is a flavoured popcorn restaurant offered in a full-service format at 22 locations.
 Other Cineplex theatres may feature Poptopia at the concession stand, but only in the caramel corn and/or kettle corn flavours.

 Ice cream at Cineplex locations debuted with Baskin-Robbins and TCBY.
 Beginning in December 2007, Yogen Früz became the preferred partner.
 On January 1, 2014, Cineplex acquired a 50% stake in Yoyo's Yogurt Café.
 As of January 2017, 77 Cineplex theatres feature Yoyo's restaurants, while Yogen Fruz is still available in 23 Cineplex theatres while TCBY is available in 16 locations.
-Cineplex also manages Melt Sweet Creations, an in-house dessert boutique brand targeted at women ages 19–35 debuted in December 2017 at Cineplex Cinemas Queensway and VIP.
-Melt is available at 13 locations.

 Beverages are available in both cold and hot formats.
 Cold beverages include the Coca-Cola lineup, which replaced the Pepsi lineup used at locations formerly owned by Famous Players.
 12 locations feature Coca-Cola Freestyle.
 Hot beverages include Starbucks as the incumbent provider with 105 locations, all which offer Pike Place Roast coffee (regular or decaf) and Tazo tea.
 Select locations also offer premium drinks such as caffè mocha or caramel macchiato.
 Tim Hortons is available as a full-service restaurant in five locations, with Brossard being the only location to offer both Tim Hortons and Starbucks.

-In most theatres, Cineplex offers sale of alcohol to 19+ guests in Ontario (18+ in Alberta) similar to the VIP theatres albeit from a selection of beer or cider beverages.
+In most theatres, Cineplex offers sale of alcohol to 19+ patrons in Ontario (18+ in Alberta) similar to the VIP theatres albeit from a selection of beer or cider beverages.